10K Recovery Week

 Is it okay to do strides or light drills?

-Yes — if your legs feel good, you can add light strides to stay sharp.
+Yes.
+If your legs feel good, you can add light strides to stay sharp.

 Can I strength train during a recovery week?